Reference 14 — CAN transport

 • Rope group / manifestgroup-id (path, slice structure); the advertise carries the slice count and total length, and the lean id-matched slice frames that follow are chained into a rope by id+index.
 This is the advertise+id-match generalization (CONTEXT.md Advertise + id-match), the manifest ADR-0011 otherwise carries statically.

-Two further forms serve the ADR-0044 peer plane (both transport-internal framing in the same advertise family):
+Two further forms serve the ADR-0044 — transport-peer enumeration is stateless and synthesized from live traffic peer plane (both transport-internal framing in the same advertise family):

 • Hello / presenceslice_count == 0: binds nothing and precedes no data; it only announces “this node is on the bus” (plus its identity path).
 Emitted once at join; any subsequent frame refreshes liveness.